 For nationwide businesses, it can take six months to a year to gain first-page Google rankings, but in local markets, results often come faster.
 Most dentists aren’t following SEO best practices.
 And as a result, when you follow the steps in this article, it’s not uncommon to gain first-page local rankings within 60 -90 days.

 So how do you build a local SEO campaign that increases your visibility in search engines, attracts great patients and boosts your bottom line?
 Here are some of the best SEO tips for dentists.

 Before you proceed with a local SEO campaign for dentists, you need to ensure that the technical SEO behind your website is up to speed.

-By technical SEO we mean site navigation, site security and site speed.
-A website audit can help you determine what technical onsite SEO issues need to be addressed and while fixing some can be a little tricky if coding is not your thing, making the effort to do so is a must.
+By technical SEO, we mean site navigation, site security and site speed.
+A website audit can help you determine what technical onsite SEO issues need to be addressed and while fixing some can be a little tricky if coding is not your thing, making an effort to do so is a must.

 Keywords are the backbone of good local SEO for dentists.
 To get started, make a list of the specific services your practice provides.
 This might include fillings, crowns, teeth cleaning, and orthodontics etc.

 Then, making use of a keyword research tool – Google’s Keyword Planner Tool is a good free one – you can determine what keywords and keyphrases people in your market are using to find these services.